 A sub-bachelor award, of two years duration, following Year 12 or equivalent, or Certificate III or IV.
 It can be a shorter higher education qualification offering an exit point at the sub-degree level, or a fully articulated pathway into a bachelor or advanced diploma.

 A former sub-bachelor award of two years duration.

 Indicates the minimum level of knowledge for students considering a course, but is not used as criteria for entry.
 Students without the assumed level of study are not prevented from enrolling; however, they may be disadvantaged unless they undertake bridging courses during or prior to the first year of study.

 An academic status that identifies undergraduate students who are in their first 96 credit points of study who have received a study period GPA less than 4.
 Students who are at risk will receive an email advising them to contact the faculty and/or Student Counselling regarding issues impacting their academic performance.

-The way a course is delivered.
-Classification is determined as: internal, external or multi-modal.
+The way a course or unit is delivered.
+Classification is determined as: internal, external, online or block.

 Can be full-time or part-time.
 Classification is determined as: full-time (student must be enrolled in 75% or more of the standard credit points for a full-time semester); or part-time (student must be enrolled in less than 75% of the standard credit points for a full-time semester).